jmythms/jmythms/README.md

 - 👯 I’m looking to collaborate on projects related to building energy science, and energy conservation.
 - 📫 How to reach me: email me at jermythomasv@gmail.com.
 - 😄 Pronouns: He/Him.
-- ⚡ Fun fact: -> I love to Love to talk about food and photography :) ask me about it.
+- ⚡ Fun fact: -> I love to talk about food and photography :) ask me about it.